 2: Astrophotography isn’t necessarily all about larger aperture the way visual astronomy is

 The vast majority of beginning astrophotographers start out with a telescope under 6” in aperture – considered by most to be a puny size for visual astronomy.
 However, one can produce fantastic results with a telescope as small as 50mm or even a wide-angle telephoto lens.

-It is important to understand that unlike visual astronomy, where aperture rules, for DSO photography optical speed rules.
-Some of the greatest astrophotography pictures were done using a small camera lens – so size is not the primary consideration.
+It is important to understand that unlike visual astronomy, where aperture rules, for deep-sky astrophotography focal ratio rules.
+Some of the greatest astrophotography pictures ever taken were done using a small camera lens – so size is not the primary consideration.

 While fast optics can increase “signal,” to reduce noise involves other considerations.
 Reducing noise can best be accomplished by photographing under dark skies without light pollution, or by using special narrowband filters.

 Speed is indicated by the focal ratio.
 The focal ratio is the focal length divided by the aperture.
 Speed changes by the focal length squared.
 So an f/4 system is 4x faster than an f/8 system.